 As many as one in three women have trouble reaching orgasm when having sex, and it’s suspected that 80 percent of women fake it.
 But for my friend Hattie—who wishes to remain anonymous so as not to uproot the sexual prowess of her previous partners—faking has been the only ever ending to her sexual exploits since she started having sex ten years ago.

 So what’s our tactic for the sexnaissance?
-Well first I want her to start feeling more sexually comfortable, certainly enough to stop faking orgasms left right and centre but also comfortable enough to find out how her body works and what she likes.
-I can’t do this for her however, and as much as friendly cunnilingus would probably be a quick fix here I’m not sure how comfortable I would be having the weight of 28 years of unobtained orgasms on my mere shoulders… Talk about apron strings.
-Instead I talk to Hattie about going to the only place I can think of that will reassure her that this quest is perfectly normal.
+First, I want her to start feeling more sexually comfortable, certainly, enough to stop faking orgasms left and right, but also comfortable enough to find out how her body works and what she likes.
+I can’t do this for her, however, and as much as friendly cunnilingus would probably be a quick fix here, I’m not sure how comfortable I would be having the weight of 28 years of unobtained orgasms on my mere shoulders.
+Instead, I talk to Hattie about going to the only place I can think of that will reassure her that this quest is perfectly normal.
 Somewhere that will undoubtedly be an invaluable aid for her ultimate goal—a sex shop.

-So Hattie and I venture to Womyns’ Ware, a sex positive, women-centred sex shop in Vancouver.
-Initially Hattie hates it all.
-There’s too much sex everywhere and even finding a place to lean without accidentally touching something phallic is impossible.
-Lesley, the owner of the store, and Hattie start to have a chat and I take myself away at this point.
-I think it only fair that Hattie has the experience of a genuine customer and having your pushy friend smiling at each baby step you make towards sexual freedom probably doesn't scream normal.
+So Hattie and I venture to Womyns’ Ware, a sex-positive, women-centered sex shop in Vancouver.
+Initially, Hattie hates it all.
+There’s too much sex everywhere and even finding a place to lean without accidentally touching something phallic-shaped is impossible.
+Lesley, the owner of the store, and Hattie start to chat and I take myself away at this point.
+I think it only fair that Hattie has the experience of a genuine customer and having your pushy friend smiling at each baby step you make toward sexual freedom probably doesn't scream normal.
 So I have a walk around.

 The store is like an erotically-charged adult candy shop.
-The brightly coloured toys and aesthetically impressive beads and dicks and vibrators are undeniably attractive—and I find myself kind of wanting everything in a Pokémon “catch em all” kind of way.
+The brightly colored toys and aesthetically impressive beads and dicks and vibrators are undeniably attractive—and I find myself kind of wanting everything in a Pokémon “catch 'em all” kind of way.
 Who knew sex toys could be so visually appealing?

 Hattie and her new fairy sexmother Lesley are looking for two toys for Hattie to take home.
 They focus on the middle section of the room which contains the multi-purpose toys designed to target the clitoris and the g-spot—Lesley thinks this would be a good place for Hattie to start as she’s not sure what she likes yet.
-Apparently these multi-use toys are quite popular for a variety of different women as they cater for the basic and more middle of the road requirements.
-Yet even this section includes a plethora of different colours and sizes.
+Apparently, these multi-use toys are quite popular for a variety of different women because they cater to the basic and more middle of the road requirements.
+Yet even this section includes a plethora of different colors and sizes.
 They’re all so ergonomically satisfying to look at, and I’m pleased to see in this section there’s not a faux skin hairy ball in sight.
-It seems Hattie has made her decision on what she would like to take home; a small lighter-sized vibrator and a multi-purpose toy thats pink and non threatening; Lesley approves.
-Sadly she was less willing to let Hattie try the giant self thrusting dildo that I suggested—too much too soon perhaps.
+It seems Hattie has made her decision on what she would like to take home; a small lighter-sized vibrator and a multi-purpose toy that's pink and non-threatening; Lesley approves.
+Sadly, she was less willing to let Hattie try the giant self-thrusting dildo that I suggested—too much too soon perhaps.

 I wake up to a text the next morning that just says “Didn’t happen.”
-It feels like waking up on Christmas morning having been stood up by Santa and I can even feel the disappointment oozing out of the text despite the lack of emoji.
+It feels like waking up on Christmas morning having been stood up by Santa.
+I can feel the disappointment oozing out of the text despite the lack of emoji.
 I start to feel a little guilty.
-The pressure I’d put on Hattie can’t have been sexually liberating.
-In fact it’s playing into the stigma that female pleasure exists for and from other people.
+The pressure I’d put on Hattie couldn't have been sexually liberating.
+In fact, it’s playing into the stigma that female pleasure exists for and from other people.
 This is her experience so I have to stop trying to be so heavily involved.
 I tell her that it’s perfectly normal and apologize, I must remember that this is her experience and not mine.

 We speak on the phone later that day and Hattie tells me she had tried the small vibrator.
-In fact she had slaved away for an hour and nothing had happened.
+In fact, she had slaved away for an hour and nothing happened.
 “Nothing exciting happened, it was fine,” she said.
-“Felt good but I’ve felt like that before.”
-Eesh.
-“Fine” and “good.”
-This is hardly the earth shattering sexual initiation I had predicted for her.
-“I think I need to become more dexterous with the toy,” she added “I didn't really know what I was doing.”
+“Felt good, but I’ve felt like that before.”
+This is hardly the earth-shattering sexual initiation I had predicted for her.
+“I think I need to become more dexterous with the toy,” she added, “I didn't really know what I was doing.”